InSight Mission Lands On Mars, Beams Back First Photo From Its New Home

 — NASAInSight (@NASAInSight) November 26, 2018

-In the hours before the highly-anticipated Mars touchdown, tension was running high at the JPL headquarters as the InSight spacecraft was nearing the big moment — and facing a harrowing entry, descent, and landing (EDL) sequence ominously described as “seven minutes of terror,” as previously reported by the Inquisitr.
+In the hours before the highly anticipated Mars touchdown, tension was running high at the JPL headquarters as the InSight spacecraft was nearing the big moment — and facing a harrowing entry, descent, and landing (EDL) sequence ominously described as “seven minutes of terror,” as previously reported by the Inquisitr.

 The anxiety finally subsided once mission controllers watched the intrepid InSight spacecraft masterfully slow down — from roughly 12,300 miles per hour to 17 miles per hour, and then to a constant five miles per hour — as it entered Mars’ atmosphere and deployed its parachutes.